List of Wu-Tang Clan affiliates: Hillside Scramblers

 A group affiliated with U-God.
 Their original members included King Just, Leatha Face, Inf-Black, Kawz, Desert Eagle, Black Ice & singer Autumn Rae.
 Members now consist of Leatha Face, Inf-Black, Kawz, & Desert Eagle.
 They released their debut album, U-Godzilla Presents The Hillside Scramblers, in 2004.
 Leatha Face released his debut mixtape Dog Will Hunt through Chambermusik and is working on his debut album.

 House Gang

 A group affiliated with Inspectah Deck and made up of rappers D.C., La Banga, P.C., Carlton Fisk and Fes Taylor.
 They released one project in 2004 titled UndaDogz Vol. 1: House Gang Animalz and have appeared on other mixtapes including the "Back to Sicily" mixtape of Hanz On collectively in 2012.

 K.G.B.

-K.G.B. (short for Klik Ga Bow) is a group made up of rappers Asiatic, Ill Knob, Raheem, and DJ Kin.
+K.G.B. (short for Klik Ga Bow) is a group made up of rappers Asiatic, Ill Knob, Infaredda, Hip Hop and DJ Kenny Kenn.
 They released a few singles and appeared on songs by other Wu-Tang affiliates.